-Add on traditional Easter extras such as painted eggs in teacups, bowls or even piled high in jars.
+Add on traditional extras such as painted eggs in teacups, bowls or even piled high in jars.
 Use your regular homeware to make a unique Easter display.
 A cake stand is the perfect place to display ornamental birds, bunnies or homemade gifts.

-1. Decorate with eggs
+1. Decorate the table with eggs

 Choose a ceramic design for a modern country look, and carefully layer up a mixture of different eggs to highlight the shells’ delicate textures and patterns.
 Combined with a backdrop of Scandinavian-influenced tactile linens, crisp white crockery and naturalistic floral foliage, this neat little piece brings a little magic to a grown-up meal.

-2. Keep your table relaxed and natural
+7. Keep your table relaxed and natural

 Bring the food and the foliage to the fore with a simple monochrome table scheme; mix up striped detailing by pairing the table cloth’s wide stripe with finer lines on the napkins.
 Warm navy blue on textiles and glassware brings the smartness to this casual scheme, the perfect foil to the fresh greens of the floral displays.

-7. Dress up your sideboard with an egg tree
+8. Dress up your sideboard with an egg tree

 Welcome guests with an Easter tree created by hanging colourful eggs from freshly cut branches.
 It’s a really quick and stylish way to decorate a sideboard in a living room, dining area or hallway.

-8. Celebrate with a riot of spring colours
+9. Celebrate with a riot of spring colours

-9. Mix in a rabbit motif
+10. Mix in a rabbit motif

 Here’s a simple way to introduce a subtle Easter theme to a room – just add a cushion, throw, tablecloth or even a tea towel featuring a bonny bunny.
 If you’re trying to avoid anything cutesy, a handsome hare like this chap is a sophisticated alternative.

-10. Fold your own napkin bunnies
+11. Fold your own napkin bunnies

 Easter rabbit-shaped napkins will bring a fun touch to your Easter table, and can be creating using a few simple folds.